 There will be opportunities to make mini nature reserves, join bug hunts and guided walks, and hear a storyteller recount tales from forest folklore.
 The Bog Cotton Café will be on site, selling tea, coffee, cake and other delicacies from their village kitchen in Cannich.
 Natural history groups joining the Bioblitz include specialists from Butterfly Conservation Scotland, British Dragonfly Society, Forest Enterprise Scotland, National Trust for Scotland and RSPB.
 Young Scot’s National Youth Biodiversity Action Group will be running activities for people of all ages.

 Trees for Life is an award-winning conservation charity dedicated to restoring the endangered Caledonian Forest and to protecting its rare wildlife from extinction, and so far has created 10,000 acres of new forest.
-It has pledged to establish one million more trees, by planting and natural regeneration, by 2018.
+It is on its way to planting its second million trees, by planting and natural regeneration.